kirtithorat/carrierwave-crop/README.md

           file ? ::Magick::Image::read(file.file).first.rows : 0
         end

-  Checkout the [CarrierWave Wiki](https://github.com/carrierwaveuploader/carrierwave/wiki/How-to:-Get-image-dimensions) for getting
+  Checkout the [CarrierWave Wiki](https://github.com/carrierwaveuploader/carrierwave/wiki/How-to:-Get-image-dimensions) if you are not using `CarrierWave::RMagick`.

 6. By default `previewbox` has `100x100` dimensions and `cropbox` defaults to the target geometry for the version.
    `width` and `height` can be specified for these form helpers.
 BUT If you override ONE of width/height you MUST override both, otherwise passed option would be ignored.